Combatant94/uk-economic-payment-network-2022-2024/README.md

 This project started with a simple question:
 > *Who actually pays whom across UK industries?*

-So I grabbed real data from the Office for National Statistics (ONS) and went digging.
+So I grabbed real data from the Office for National Statistics (ONS) and went digging

 <img width="847" height="440" alt="Screenshot 2025-11-01 at 12 30 24" src="https://github.com/user-attachments/assets/8cfdf784-1dfe-4696-9ebc-c996c9908306" />